NSS-Workshops/agentic-ai/src/sections/iterative-development/01-iterative-development-ask-mode/index.md

 ### The Two-Phase Approach

-**Phase 1: Strategy with Architect Mode**
-- Define the overall project vision
-- Break down the project into logical phases
+**Phase 1: Strategy with Architect Mode** focuses on defining the overall project vision, breaking down the project into logical phases, identifying dependencies between components, and creating a roadmap for implementation.
-- Identify dependencies between components
-- Create a roadmap for implementation

-**Phase 2: Implementation with Ask Mode**
-- Request one specific step at a time
+**Phase 2: Implementation with Ask Mode** involves requesting one specific step at a time, reviewing and testing each implementation, asking clarifying questions about the approach, and requesting modifications or improvements as needed.
-- Review and test each implementation
-- Ask clarifying questions about the approach
-- Request modifications or improvements

 ### The Iterative Cycle